Heart Skips a Beat: Music videos

 A total of three official music videos have been made to accompany the different releases of "Heart Skips a Beat".
-The first, for the original UK version, was first released onto YouTube on 15 July 2011.
+The first, directed by Corin Hardy for the original UK version, was first released onto YouTube on 15 July 2011.
 The video was filmed at Mile End Skate Park in East London in early July 2011.
 It features Murs dancing on what looks like a giant record player, with a giant record labelled as the single.
 The video features numerous dancers and skateboarders as extras.
 "Rose", the papier-mâché figure of a woman, as seen in the music video of his single "Busy", also makes a cameo appearance.
 Murs parodied this version of the video along with his The Xtra Factor co-host Caroline Flack for the first episode of the show's ninth series in August 2012.

 A separate music video for the U.S. remix of the song was shot on 14 May 2012 at the Rose Bowl in Los Angeles.
 Murs confirmed on his Twitter account that same day that Chiddy Bang would feature in the U.S. version of the video, and he released a picture of himself dressed as a football coach.
 This version of the video was released onto YouTube on 1 June 2012 and sees Murs playing a spectator in a crowd at a football match, as well as a coach and a midfielder, trying to entice the rest of the all female team with his dance moves and tricks.

 A second music video for the U.S. remix of the song was shot on 20 September 2012 at the broadwalk on Venice Beach in California, and was released onto YouTube a few days later on 27 September.
 This version of the video sees Murs spotting and then pursuing an attractive woman (Sofia Mattsson) up the broadwalk, trying to get her attention for the duration of the song.
 Just as they are about to kiss at the song's end, Murs finds himself back where he was at the start of the video, with the idea being that he dreamt about it happening.
 The group, Chiddy Bang, does not appear in this version of the video, and their raps are filled with cut scenes of street dancers.